Axway/api-builder-standalone-tech-enablement/02_microservice_from_db/README.md

 - product-service

 ### External
-* MySql DB - the API used for configure and run an API Builder Service within a MySql container with DB.
+* [API Builder Connectors](https://wiki.appcelerator.org/display/AB4/API+Builder+Connectors) - configure and run an API Builder Service within a connector such as Oracle, MySQL, and MongoDB.

 ## How to create own Service with MySql container DB

-This document provides a step-by-step tutorial on how to run an API Builder service within a mysql container with DB.
+This document provides a step-by-step tutorial on how to run an API Builder service within a connector in container with DB.
 These steps include:

 ### Create your API Builder project